 - 10 oz kale, chopped or shredded

-- 1 15 oz can chickpeas or cannellini beans
+- 1 15 oz can cannellini beans, drained

 Make the herbed cheese

-- In a small mixing bowl, add the cheese, followed by the salt, pepper, rosemary, thyme, and garlic powder.
-With a fork, mix it all together until all the herbs and seasonings have incorporated into the cheese, and the cheese is smooth and creamy in texture.
+- To a small mixing bowl, add the room temperature goat cheese, salt, pepper, garlic, rosemary, and thyme.
+With a fork, mix it all together until the herbs and seasonings incorporate into the cheese, and the cheese is smooth and creamy in texture.

 Make the Dressing

-- Simply whisk all the dressing ingredients together in a small mixing bowl until it emulsifies and gets thick and smooth.
-Dressing is done!
+- Simply whisk all the dressing ingredients together in a small mixing bowl until the dressing emulsifies.
+It will be thick and smooth.
+Dressing is done, set aside.

 - The amount of herbed cheese crostini you get will vary depending on the size of baguette you used to make the crostini, and the amount of herbed cheese you spread onto each crostino.